zowe/docs-site/docs/user-guide/ze-profiles.md

 ## Enabling Secure Credential Store with Zowe Explorer

-You can enable a high level of security for you credentials, using the Secure Credential Store (SCS) plug-in in the Zowe Explorer extension.
-By default, your credentials are stored in plain text, which increases the vulnerability of your system.
-The SCS plug-in lets you store your credentials securely and avoid an unnecessary information leakage.
+Store your credentials securely by using the Secure Credential Store (SCS) plug-in in Zowe Explorer.
+By default, your credentials are stored in plain text.
+The SCS plug-in lets you store your credentials securely.

 Activate the SCS plug-in in Zowe Explorer.